-Dr. Martine Laberge is a Professor and Chair of the Department of Bioengineering at Clemson University.
-She also currently serves as the Executive Director of CUBEInC in Greenville, South Carolina and holds three issued patents.
+About the Inventors Dr. Martine Laberge Chair and Professor of Bioengineering at Clemson University Dr. Martine currently serves as the Executive Director of CUBEInC in Greenville, South Carolina and holds three issued patents.
 She earned her Ph.D. in Biomedical Engineering from the University of Montreal, Quebec.
 Dr. Martine's research interests include total knee transplant, tribology, and endovascular stents.
-She holds three issued patents.
+She holds three issued patents

-Dr. Gary Lickfield is a Professor in the Department of Materials Science and Engineering at Clemson University.
-He earned his Ph.D. in Physical Chemistry from Clemson University.
+Dr. Gary Lickfield Professor of Material Science and Engineering at Clemson University Dr. Gary Lickfield earned his Ph.D. in Physical Chemistry from Clemson University.
 Prior to joining Clemson faculty, he served as a Research Associate in the Department of Chemistry and in the School of Textiles.
 He holds one issued patent.
 His research interests include synthesis and characterization of polymeric materials, polymer surface chemistry and modifications, and computational chemistry/molecular modeling of the interactions controlling surface adsorption.

-Julie-Anne Burdick completed her Master's degree in Bioengineering from Clemson University.
+Dr. Julie-Anne Burdick Experienced Bioengineer; Hollow Fiber Filters, Quality Documents, Cell Culture, Biomaterial, Product/Process Development Dr. Julie-Anne Burdick completed her Master's degree in Bioengineering from Clemson University.
 She went on to complete her Ph.
 D. in Bioengineering at Arizona State University.
-She is currently working in the New England private sector as a Senior Scientist for a global life
+She is currently working in the New England private sector as a Senior Scientist for a global life For more information on this technology contact: A. Chris Gesswein Director of Licensing for Technology Transfer E: agesswe@clemson.edu P: (864) 656-0797

-For More Information

-To learn more about this technology, please contact:

-Chris Gesswein

-Technology Commercialization Officer

-agesswe@clemson.edu

-(864) 656-0797